India with kids: Everything you wanted to ask about family travel in India.

 It’s not a typical family holiday destination and unsurprisingly eyebrows were raised when we first mentioned visiting India with kids while they were still so young.
 But after visiting over 20 other countries in Asia as a family it felt like we had left a huge gaping hole right in the heart of the continent and we couldn’t wait to get there…

-UPDATE IN 2023: I’m writing now from our third time in India with kids!
-This time we are here for another three months and can’t wait to explore even more!
+• UPDATE IN 2024: I’m writing now from our fifth time in India with kids!
+We have spent over ten months exploring India right from the south to the east and west and up to the north.
+And this time we are here for another two months and can’t wait to explore even more!

 Quickly, about India